 THEO 3305 C.S.
-Lewis and the compelling case for Christianity 3 Credit Hours

-Through an encounter with key essays and excerpts from C.S.
-Lewis' writings, along with contributions from prominent C.S.
-Lewis scholars, students will survey a wealth of support for the Christian Faith.
+Lewis and the compelling case for Christianity 3 Credit Hours scholars, students will survey a wealth of support for the Christian Faith.
 The course will highlight the life and thinking of Lewis, and review the rapid expansion and development of apologetics since his passing.